by Jack Norris, RD

 Adventist Health Study-2 (2009)

 Despite low intakes of vitamin D by vegetarians, Adventist Health Study-2 (AHS2) showed no difference in vitamin D levels between vegetarians and non-vegetarians among people aged 51 to 70 years living in the United States.
-See Table 2 below.
+See the table below.
 About 4% of the vegetarians were vegan.
 Once again, on average, the vegetarians’ vitamin D levels were adequate.

 The study showed that dietary vitamin D intake was a minor factor in someone’s vitamin D status at the levels that vitamin D is normally found in the diet.
 All groups got between 119 and 165 IU of vitamin D per day (the DRI is 600 IU) from their diet.